ianw3214/WyvernsNest/notes/final_meeting_1.md

 - Delay between killing enemies and showing menu
 - What happens when the player dies?
 - Make *ZIGUIGUI LINE OF PATH* look nice
+- Finalize **controls**
+  - Use arrow keys + enter/space like in menu state
+  - Add mouse control support

 ## Other